<em>Ginkgo biloba</em>, maidenhair tree: planting, care and uses

 Exposure and soil

 Ginkgo biloba is very easy to grow and appreciates sunny positions.
-Regarding soil, it is not fussy: ordinary garden soil, even if poor, stony or calcareous, suits it.
-Only thing it dislikes in soil is stagnant moisture.
+Regarding soil, it is not fussy: ordinary soil, even poor, stony or calcareous, matters little.
+The only thing it dislikes in soil is stagnant water.

 Wait until spring, after frosts (March–April), to plant your Ginkgo biloba as a root ball or in a container.
-You can also, like other conifers and evergreens, plant it at start of autumn in October to ensure good rooting before winter.
+You can also, as with other conifers and evergreens, plant it in early autumn (October) to ensure good rooting before winter.
 Prefer young trees for reliable establishment.

 How to plant a Ginkgo?